Skip to Content

 More things to see and do in Dinant

 These stalactites and stalagmites caves are located very close to the town center and can easily be visited on the same day as the rest of Dinant.
 Ask for some information and a discount voucher at the ticket office of the Citadel of Dinant!
-You can find practical information and opening times on their website.
+You can find practical information and opening times on this website.

 TIP: If you are in this area, you may also want to visit the beautiful town of Bastogne, mostly known for the Bastogne War Museum.